icbi-lab/nextNEOpi/README.md

 the predicted neoantigens.
 Tumor mutational burden (TMB) is calculated for all variants over the entire read covered genome and for coding variants on read covered exons.
-HLA class I and class II alleles are predicted with OptiType and HLAHD.
+HLA class I and class II alleles are predicted with OptiType and HLA-HD.
 Class I and Class II neoepitopes are predicted with pVACseq using netMHCpan, netMHCIIpan and mhcflurry.
 In addition mixMHC2pred is used as complement Class II neoepitope predictor.
 Fusion neoantiges are predicted with NeoFuse.